dichev/automation-suite/deploy/README.md

-    -f, --force              Suppress confirm messages (used for automation) -n, --dry-run            Dry run mode will do everything as usual except commands execution -q, --quiet              Turn off chat and some logs in stdout -h, --help               output usage information
+    -f, --force              Suppress confirm messages (used for automation) -n, --dry-run            Dry run mode will do everything as usual except commands execution -q, --quiet              Turn off chat and some logs in stdout --no-chat                Disable chat notification if they are activated -h, --help               output usage information
 ```
 ### <a name="cdn-update"></a>update